"We travel not to escape life, but for life not to escape us." - anonymous

 • When to visit: The months of September and October provide the best opportunity to experience the falls, as the temperature is more moderate, hotel prices are more economical and there are fewer people around.
 During the summer, (January & February) the water volume is high, and the sky tends to be bluer.
 However, the heat, humidity and hotel occupation are at their highest.

-• Located on New Zealand’s South Island, Fiordland is the country’s largest national park, encompassing rugged mountain ranges, 14 gorgeous fiords and a world-renowned collection of waterfalls.
+• Located on the South Island, Fiordland is the country’s largest national park, encompassing rugged mountain ranges, 14 gorgeous fiords and a world-renowned collection of waterfalls.
 Two of its most famous sights are Milford Sound--whose carved peaks, especially Mitre Peak, are iconic--and Doubtful Sound. <Learn more>

 • Activities here include bird watching, kayaking, diving and mountain biking and hiking.